Emotional Intelligence

 Key Takeaways

-- The ability to understand and managing emotions in a way that is effective.
+• The ability to understand and managing emotions effectively.

-- Emotional intelligence is vital for decisions, communication, relationships, and leadership.
+• Emotional intelligence is vital for communication, relationships, decision-making, and leadership.

 Additional Information